In Praising Meeting With China, Trump Evokes A Terrifying Term From The Nation’s Past

 — The Hill (@thehill) December 3, 2018

-It’s unclear if Trump’s statement was meant to be a dig at Xi and his nation’s history, or if it was coincidental/accidental.
+It’s unclear if Trump’s statement was meant to be a dig at Xi and his nation’s history or if it was coincidental/accidental.
 Either way, usage of the terminology is not likely to sit well with leaders of that nation’s government.

 Trump added within the same tweet touting the “big leap forward” that both sides would do well to continue cooperating with one another.